All careers

 AI exposure data adapted from Felten, Raj & Seamans (2021).
 Shortage data sourced from Jobs and Skills Australia (2024).

-Get qualified to work as a educational psychologist with a course recognised across Australia.
+Get qualified to work as an Educational Psychologist with a course recognised across Australia.
 Speak to a training provider to learn more.

 Further reading